emrys-73/astralta-pro/README.md

 # Astralta - AI Thrust

-AI-Powered digital marketing solutions for your business.
+AI-Powered software solutions for your business.